uidotdev/usehooks/src/pages/useMedia.md

 This hook makes it super easy to utilize media queries in your component logic.
 In our example below we render a different number of columns depending on which media query matches the current screen width, and then distribute images amongst the columns in a way that limits column height difference (we don't want one column way longer than the rest).
 <br/><br/>
 You could create a hook that directly measures screen width instead of using media queries, but this method is nice because it makes it easy to share media queries between JS and your stylesheet.
-<br/><br/>
 See it in action in the [CodeSandbox Demo](https://codesandbox.io/s/6jlmpjq9vw).
-And thanks to [Paul Henschel](https://twitter.com/0xca0a) who wrote the hook code for his [Masonry Grid Demo](https://codesandbox.io/s/26mjowzpr?from-embed).
+And thanks to [Paul Henschel](https://twitter.com/0xca0a) who wrote the original hook code for his [Masonry Grid Demo](https://codesandbox.io/s/26mjowzpr?from-embed).